Mining hydrogeology

 Patented methodology

-A profile tracing test is an application recently adapted by our firm.
-The concept is very simple; it consists of mixing a tracer as uniformly as possible in a single open hole (for example, a diamond drill hole for exploration).
-Once the tracer is mixed in the hole, the concentration is measured at different time periods in the same vertical borehole.
-Concentration profiles are created and the concentration variations indicate the location of the natural active flow zone.
-In fact, when the concentrations decrease, it means that a flow is present.
+A profile tracing test is a method recently refined by our firm.
+The concept is straightforward: it involves mixing a tracer as uniformly as possible into a single open hole (e.g., a diamond drill hole used for exploration).
+After the tracer is introduced into the hole, its concentration is measured at various time intervals within the same vertical borehole.
+These measurements are used to create concentration profiles, where variations in concentration reveal the location of naturally active flow zones.
+Specifically, a decrease in concentrations indicates the presence of an active flow.

 Our achievements